danhouldsworth/helloLanguages/README.md

 * Haskell : ```ghc --make file.hs && ./file```

 # Habbit forming and best practice
-I will impose two more additional constraints in the spirit of learning good habbits :
+I will impose three more additional constraints in the spirit of learning good habbits :
 * All code should adhere to accepted best standards for both structure and formating - it should pass a linter set to maximum strictness.
 * Aim for (and justify why I believe that) the most elegant solution for the task in each language.
 This way if I (or anyone else) reviews or adds to a code challenge at a later date, the solution can be modified or validated objectively.
+* Always park downhill!
+The first line(s) of every file should always be a status of completion or the issue that currently incomplete / stuck on.
+This will enable me (or others) to quickly jump back in if its been long enough to forget.

 As I get into the more complex algorithms, I should also consider and comment on the efficiency of the solution specific to that language.
 (Probably need to brush up on http://en.wikipedia.org/wiki/Big_O_notation !!)

 # Wishlist of my typical challenge tasks
 * String manipulation
 * Iterative calculations
+* External input (command line, config file or user)
 * Mandlebrot set (text output)
 * Basic web (file) server
 * Basic Telnet chat server
+* Modular approach
 * Web server with API hooks for local executable actions
 * SuDoCo solver (mainly for Prologue)
 * Websocket server